Writings About Music

-Few know the actual circumstances of this piece by John Cage.
-He envisioned it for an outdoor rustic theater in upstate New York where he knew the sounds of nature would predominate, and I take that to be in confluence with his hero, Henry David Thoreau.
+Few know the actual circumstances of 4' 33'' by John Cage, who I had the pleasure of knowing.
+He envisioned it for an outdoor rustic theater in upstate New York where he knew the sounds of nature would predominate, in confluence with his hero, Henry David Thoreau, who also found the natural sounds of nature sublime.
 In point of fact, the first performance was informed by the sounds of the wind and trees in the first movement; the sounds of rain fortuitously appearing in the second movement; and the audience murmuring in confusion and disapproval for the third movement.

 Yesterday, I was in Eagle Rock, the birthplace of John Cage, where he became the high school valedictorian.
 Strangely enough, I was there to make music louder, which is in the opposite direction of silence, but that’s another story.